elfsternberg/TriggerList/README.md

 ## License

+This work is released under the same license as the 43 Folders document:
 [Attribution-NonCommercial-ShareAlike 2.5](http://creativecommons.org/licenses/by-nc-sa/2.5/)

-Attribution — You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).
+Attribution — You must attribute the work in the manner specified by the author(s) or licensor (but not in any way that suggests that they endorse you or your use of the work).

 Noncommercial — You may not use this work for commercial purposes.